nopara73/ZeroLink/README.md

 Pre-mix and post-mix wallets do not need to be online at the same time.

 Note that BIP47 [notification transactions](https://github.com/bitcoin/bips/blob/master/bip-0047.mediawiki#Notification_Transaction) can be ignored for this application.
-Notification transactions allow payment codes to be communicated encrypted over the blockchain and be recoverable in the event of a wallet restore and subsequent address rediscovery and synchronisation.
+Notification transactions allow payment codes to be communicated encrypted over the blockchain and be recoverable in the event of a wallet restore and the subsequent address rediscovery and synchronisation.
 For this application, payment codes will be relayed within the Chaumian encrypted payload.
 If a post-mix wallet loses its own metadata containing the payment code and associated indexes the necessary information can be recalculated the next time, if ever, that the same payment code is received by the post-mix wallet.

 ##### Pseudonymous repositories